ryanmelnyk/PyParanoid/README.md

 As an example, I built gene models for ~200 Pseudomonas strains in late 2016 and then annotated ~900 more genomes using those models.
 To add additional genomes now, I simply propagate the gene families to the new genomes rather than redoing the entire workflow.

 Of course, this is a tradeoff between computational time and detecting novel gene families.
 Obviously, it depends on the phylogenetic distribution or the training dataset vs. the test dataset.
-If you used a training set of hundreds of genomes that are broadly distributed across a genus or family, you will have better luck propagating those gene families than if you use only a few dozen strains from a single species for step 1 (```PyParanoid.py```) and then use those gene families on genomes from a different genus or family in step 2 (```PropagateGroups.py```).
+If you used a training set of hundreds of genomes that are broadly distributed across a genus or family, you will have better luck propagating those gene families than if you use only a few dozen strains from a single species as the training dataset and then use those gene families on a test dataset containg genomes from a different genus or family.
+A good example of how to be confident in the phylogenetic scope of the training and test datasets can be found in the PyParanoid manuscript.

  I am planning to address this issue in future development by adding an option to add new gene families as new strains get added to an existing database.

 ## Example applications

-#### Build a database for a single bacterial species
+#### Build a Pseudomonas fluorescens database :seedling::ear_of_rice::herb:

-Here is an example to carry out a basic analysis using everybody's favorite bacterium *Pseudomonas fluorescens*.
+Here is an example to carry out a basic analysis using our favorite plant-associated bacterium *Pseudomonas fluorescens*.
 This is a full walkthrough of PyParanoid's capabilities on a modest-sized dataset - it should take roughly 1-2 hrs on a 4-8 core system.

 ###### Set up a genomic database and download complete Pfl genomes
 ```bash